gr-blog/gregros.dev/posts/web/04/every-way-to-make-a-synthetic-iframe.post.md

 # Conclusion
 Synthetic iframes are simpler than non-synthetic ones, but there are lots of different ways to create them, each with its own sets of benefits and drawbacks.

-I’m pretty sure I covered literally every single method in this article.
+I’m pretty sure I covered literally every single method in this post.
 Please [contact me](mailto:gregros@gregros.dev) if I missed anything!